Eduard Shifrin: Business career

 In the 2006 edition of the Sunday Times Rich List, Shifrin was listed at no. 59 with an estimated wealth of £920 million.
 In Forbes magazine's ranking of "The World's Billionaires" in 2009, Shifrin was ranked 559th with an estimated fortune of $1.3 billion.
 In 2013, Focus magazine estimated his net worth at $893.3 million, making him the No. 20 richest person in Ukraine.
+In 2008, the global economic crisis hit the group's assets, and the group began selling off its real estate and Russian and Ukrainian steel assets.
+In 2010, it sells the company's main asset, Zaporizhstal Steel Works, and all related assets.
+After that, the division of assets between Shifrin and Shnaider began, which was finally completed in 2017 after the business co-owners concluded the trial by signing a settlement agreement.
+As a result of the division, Shifrin acquires several Moscow properties, which he completes and sells, and then finally leaves Russia in 2020.By 2022 all his businesses in former-Soviet countries were closed.

 Writing career

-In 2006, together with his late father, Shifrin published a book titled The Theory of Metallurgical Processes for which he was awarded the State Prize of Ukraine.
+In 2006, together with his late father, Shifrin published a book titled The Theory of Metallurgical Processes in Ukrainian language for which he was awarded the State Prize of Ukraine.

-In 2018 Shifrin's book From Infinity to Man: The Fundamental Ideas of Kabbalah Within the Framework of Information Theory and Quantum Physics was published in Russian, with an English edition being released in 2019.
+In 2018 Shifrin's book From Infinity to Man: The Fundamental Ideas of Kabbalah Within the Framework of Information Theory and Quantum Physics was published in Russian, with an English edition being released in 2019 (now it is a bestseller on Amazon).

 In 2019, his children's book Travels with Sushi in the Land of the Mind was published in English.
 In 2020 it was named a Distinguished Favorite by the Independent Press Award for Juvenile Fiction.

-He is a sponsor of Jewish Book Week.
+He is a main sponsor of Jewish Book Week London.

-He regularly writes articles about the Kabbalah of Information for the Jerusalem Post.
+He is a creator of Kabbalah of information and regularly writes articles about it on his personal page in the Jerusalem Post.

+Musical career

+Shyfrin Alliance create an intoxicating mix of rock, blues and romantic balladry, with messages of unconditional love and antiwar sentiment.

+Shifrin writes the jazz-rock-blues compositions (music and lyrics), which are then recorded in Paris under the Shyfrin Alliance project.
+The songs have been released on Spotify, Apple Music, Soundcloud, Amazon Music, as well as US, UK, French and German radio stations.
+The music videos were released on YouTube, Facebook, and TikTok.